 At the end of the day, whether or not you should switch to almond milk is largely subjective.
 "Almond milk is a great alternative for those with lactose intolerance and/or a cow’s milk allergy; it is also great for those who are looking for a plant-based alternative to dairy milk," Maeng begins.
 "Unsweetened almond milk is a great alternative for diabetics and individuals aiming to keep their blood sugar levels low as almond milk has a low glycemic index (GI) due to its low carbohydrate content."
 That said, it's up to you whether these scenarios apply to your lifestyle.

 Another important note: Even if you prefer almond milk for yourself, you shouldn't replace breast milk or infant formula with the dairy alternative.
 "The nutrient content in almond milk and other plant-based milks are not suitable for infants as it is low in calories, protein, and many vitamins that aid in proper physical and cognitive development," Maeng reminds.
-"After 12 months of age, plant-based milks, such as almond milk, may be introduced to children, provided that they are fortified with calcium, iron, and vitamins B12 and D." Since fat and protein are major nutrients for toddlers, Maeng recommends speaking with a registered dietician before deciding whether to make the switch for your little one.
+"After 12 months of age, plant-based milks, such as almond milk, may be introduced to children, provided that they are fortified with calcium, iron, and vitamins B12 and D." Since fat and protein are major nutrients for toddlers, Maeng recommends speaking with a registered dietitian before deciding whether to make the switch for your little one.